Research-IT-Swiss-TPH/redcap-pdf-injector/index.md

 **Set UI Mode**<br>To define how your Injections should be displayed on the Record Home Page, choose the option in module configuration that suits you best.

 **Set Preview Mode**<br>
 You can choose in module configuration settings how the filled PDF should be previewed on the record page: either within a modal or in a new tab.
-Previewing in a new tab has the advantage that you can configure your browser to directly open the PDF in Adobe Reader, that enhances given browsers issues as described below.
-[Learn here how to configure Firefox to chose another viewer for PDFs](https://support.mozilla.org/en-US/kb/view-pdf-files-firefox-or-choose-another-viewer).
+Previewing in a new tab has the advantage that you can configure your browser to directly open the PDF in Adobe Reader, that enhances given browsers issues as described below. <br>[Learn here how to configure Firefox to chose another viewer for PDFs](https://support.mozilla.org/en-US/kb/view-pdf-files-firefox-or-choose-another-viewer).

 ### How to use